serganus/ReliefChain-smartcontracts/README.md

 ## How we built it
 We built it using EOS Blockchain platform, then a minimal nodejs based backend that calls the chain to perform actions written in smart contracts.

-## Accomplishments that we're proud of
-This project won "AngelHack Singapore 2018 - Eximchain challenge"
-- Link to the hackathon: [Click here](https://www.eventbrite.com/e/angelhack-singapore-hackathon-2018-tickets-46209859935#)

 # Technology
 ### (a) Staring private EOS blockchain